emmajanedrews/base-template/_posts/2018-02-28-the-twin-cities-market-is-red-hot.md

   - Market Update
 excerpt: >-
   There is no inventory in our market.
-That’s right; there are so few homes for sale that we’re seeing multiple offers crop out left and right.
+That’s right; there are so few homes for sale that we’re seeing multiple offers crop up left and right.
 Naturally, whatever homes do sell are doing so 15% quicker than they did last year.
 The market is red-hot, and both buyers and sellers need to be prepared to enter the fray.
 To hear more about how to be ready for our fierce spring market,